cannonkeys/ck-docs/docs/hype-v2.md

 ![](images/hypev2/hype-10.png)

 4. Using the interface, add any items you would like, and then confirm the changes.
+If you would like to check and see the options chosen for your keyboard, this is the place to do so.
 ![](images/hypev2/hype-11.png)

 5. You will be emailed an invoice, which will then need to be paid.
 Once paid, you're order edit should be all set!